 - Position the short strike below the support.
 It is even better if the expected move is larger than the distance between support and the current candlestick.

 - Find the nearest long strike that can give you a vertical spread with reward to risk ratio of 1:4

-- If the current expiration cycle do not provide you with the reward to risk ratio of 1:4, look at the next expiration cycle further out in time.
+- If the current expiration cycle does not provide you with the reward to risk ratio of 1:4, look at the next expiration cycle further out in time.

 USING OTM DEBIT VERTICAL SPREADS

 Assuming you are bullish on a stock and stock has already bounced off support, you can create an OTM long call vertical using the 25% guideline for long vertical spreads.
 It is important to note that a bullish OTM long call vertical spread is more aggressive than a bullish OTM short vertical spread as it doesn’t have positive theta and therefore you will need the stock to be moving in the right direction preferably right after the vertical spread is put on.
 That is why this is suitable when the stock has bounced off support as mentioned earlier.

 PUTTING IT ALL TOGETHER

 You can see that MS is trading below its 200 SMA (red line) which is a long-term bearish trend.
 It is currently overbought (84.27) based on RSI(3 periods).
 Let us assume that MS will revert its movement towards the bearish mean.

 You can now enter a Call Credit Spread.
 Consider the resistance lines in dotted yellow.
 If you are aggressive, you can position your shorts just above the 51 strike, which is the region of the lowest yellow resistance line.
 It also coincides with the 50 SMA (green) resistance line.

 However, if you are less aggressive, you may want to position your short strike above the 52 strike, which is the region of the 52 resistance line.